 6. Coral Reefs Are Colorful Because Of The Algae That Grows On Them

-Corals are known for being colourful and vibrant creatures, and marine tourism is majorly attributed to this facet.
-But how are they colourful and why does the colour change occasionally?
+Corals are colourful and vibrant sea creatures, and marine tourism is majorly attributed to this facet.
+But how are they bright, and why does the colour change occasionally?

-Corals can feed in 2 main ways- by capturing zooplankton that float near their polyp tentacles, or by their symbiotic relationship with zooxanthellae.
+Corals can feed in 2 main ways- by capturing zooplankton that floats near their polyp tentacles or by their symbiotic relationship with zooxanthellae.

-The latter is a type of algae that grows within corals and shares a symbiotic relationship with the polyp.
+The latter is microscopic algae that grow within corals and share a symbiotic relationship with the polyp.
 Zooxanthellae are photosynthetic organisms that require sunlight to live.

-They produce nutrients that they share with the polyp, while the polyp offers protection in exchange.
+They produce nutrients they share with the polyp, while the polyp offers protection in exchange.

-The zooxanthellae are of different colours based on their species and because of the presence of chlorophyll.
-The main colours adopted by the algae are brown and green but vibrant colours occur because of environmental changes.
+The zooxanthellae are of different colours based on their species and chlorophyll’s presence.
+The main colours adopted by the algae are brown and green, but vibrant colours occur because of environmental changes.

 As the temperature and light conditions change, zooxanthellae change their colour across a wide spectrum to act as a form of protection (against UV rays).

-Reefs that grow close to the surface are more colourful since the algae can make use of more sunlight efficiently.
+Reefs that grow close to the surface are more colourful since the algae can use more sunlight efficiently.

 7. Coral Reefs Thrive Where Strong Currents Exist

-Corals grow mainly in the tropical region, and especially in areas that experience strong currents.
-This puzzled scientists since most organisms strived to stay away from the strong currents that posed a host of problems for them.
+Corals grow mainly in tropical regions and especially in areas that experience strong currents.
+This puzzled scientists since most organisms strived to avoid the strong currents that posed various problems.
 Yet, corals often grow in these locations.
 Based on several studies conducted in the 1900s, a plausible and widely accepted theory was put forward.

 Currents are directly related to the surface temperature.
-A strong current can ensure cool water circulation faster and more efficiently compared to a weaker current.
+A strong current can ensure cool water circulation faster and more efficiently than a weaker current.

-Corals are very sensitive to temperature changes.
-They die quickly if the mercury rises above a certain amount ( and that depends on the location of the reef).
+Corals are susceptible to temperature changes.
+They die quickly if the mercury rises above a certain amount (depending on the reef’s location).

 Since strong currents keep the water cool (especially the surface), corals grow in such locations as they can be assured of a cooler and more stable temperature range.

 Another point that puzzled scientists was how corals could obtain nutrition.
-Strong currents bring different creatures to the reef but remove them just as quickly.
+Strong currents bring different creatures to the reef but remove them quickly.

-Due to the different creatures in the ecosystem, the reef often has an unlimited supply of plankton that can be used by different organisms.
-This conundrum gave rise to the famous Darwin’s Paradox.
+Due to the different creatures in the ecosystem, the reef often has an unlimited supply of plankton that other organisms can use.
+This problem gave rise to the famous Darwin’s Paradox.

 8. The Location Of Coral Reefs Gave Rise To Darwin’s Paradox

 Most organisms on Earth live close to a source of nutrition.
-From humans that inhabit areas around a waterbody to whales that stay close to zooplankton sites, creatures are dependent on nutrition for sustenance and as a source of energy.
+From humans living around a waterbody to whales that stay close to zooplankton sites, creatures depend on food for sustenance and energy.
 However, corals are peculiar in their location.

-Darwin, in 1842, noted how corals seemed to flourish in areas where there were violent currents and strong water movement.
+Darwin, in 1842, noted how corals seemed to flourish in areas with violent currents and strong water movement.
 This makes the water devoid of natural minerals, but corals seem to thrive in this condition.